q3k/chubby75/README.md

 Thanks to carrotIndustries for assisting with the preliminary RE process at Glühweinprogrammiernacht 2018.

-Thanks to enjoy-digital for reverse engineering the RGMII interface.
+Thanks to enjoy-digital for reverse engineering the RGMII interface, implementing an S6 RGMII PHY interface, and the sample target files.

 Thanks to jeanthom for reverse engineering the SDRAM interface.